 COVID-19 Surveillance Testing in Public Schools

-COVID-19 surveillance testing is required for all schools providing in-person student services, including small-group special education services and athletics.
+COVID-19 surveillance testing is required for all schools providing in-person student services, including athletics.
 The purpose of surveillance testing is to detect COVID-19 outbreaks as early as possible by screening asymptomatic individuals.